 Use the arrows to control the slideshowPrev Next

-The Renfrew Center of Florida specializes in the treatment of anorexia, bulimia, binge eating disorder, and related mental illnesses.
+In a safe and healing community, The Renfrew Center of Florida provides the skills to support recovery from anorexia, bulimia, and binge eating as well as the full range of eating disorders.
 Programming consists of a comprehensive range of services including residential, day treatment, intensive outpatient, and group therapy.

 Olivia C. & Parents

 Gayle Brooks, PhD, CEDS-S, is Vice President and Chief Clinical Officer for The Renfrew Center.
 Dr. Brooks leads the Renfrew Clinical Excellence Board and the Clinical Training Department, and also serves as Co-Chair for Renfrew's Diversity and Inclusion Task Force.
 She has clinical and administrative oversight responsibility for Renfrew’s residential facility in Florida and for the non-residential sites in CA, FL, GA, IL, NC, and TN.
 For the past 30 years, she has treated patients from diverse backgrounds who suffer from eating disorders.
 Dr. Brooks served as the eating disorders specialist in the HBO film Thin, has appeared on Good Morning America and has been featured in the following publications: The New York Times, People Magazine, Essence Magazine and Perspectives, The Renfrew Center Foundation’s journal for professionals.
 A frequent presenter at conferences and workshops, Dr. Brooks speaks on topics such as the treatment of the complex patient, eating disorders and cultural diversity, the interplay between eating disorders and trauma, and eating disorders in mid-life women.
 Dr. Brooks is a member of the iaedp Board of Directors and former Co-Chair of the Academy of Eating Disorders Diversity Special Interest Group.